zevo-enterprise/zevo-enterprise/README.md

 ---

-If the government cooperates, it will provide the 3D models for the authorized weapon; if it doesn't, it will tell you to go buy a gun from some asshole.
+If the government cooperates, it will provide the 3D models for the authorized weapon; if it doesn't, it will tell you to go buy a gun from house baba.

 ---

-If the government cooperates, it will provide the 3D models for the authorized weapon; if it doesn't, it will tell you to go buy a gun from some asshole.
+Se o governo cooperar, fornecerá os modelos 3D da arma autorizada, senão coperar ele ira dizer para voce ir comprar um arma na casa do babaca

 <h3>